michaelacook/SimplePaginator/README.md

 ### Setup
-(**note:** these instructions assume use of the Slim 3 framework, but the same principles
-    should apply regardless of the framework you are using.
+(**note:** these instructions assume use of the Slim 3 framework, but the same principles should apply regardless of the framework you are using.
 Keep in mind you may need to adapt these instructions to your particular case.)
-1. After adding the source files to your project's `src` directory, add the `SimplePaginator` namespace to your project's autoloader in `composer.json`:
+1. After adding the source files to your project's `src` directory, add the `SimplePaginator` class to your project's autoloader in `composer.json`:

 ```
 "autoload": {